Today I’m giving away a gorgeous KitchenAid 4 Quart Cast Iron Pot PLUS I’m sharing an easy (and healthy!) recipe for Pumpkin Chicken Chili.

 Let’s start with the chili.
 Freshly ground chicken thighs, skin and all, are sautéed with onions, bell pepper and garlic until fragrant and brown.
 Flavor and body are added by way of chile powder, red pepper flake, cumin, pumpkin beer, pumpkin purée, red beans and fire-roasted tomatoes.
 The chili is finished with a dollop of rich sour cream, cilantro, crunchy pumpkin seeds, and a squeeze of fresh lime juice.
 Made in just one pot, this comforting fall soup comes together in under an hour!
 Rich, bold flavors.
 Hearty, satisfying texture.
 So.
 Yum.
 Continue reading for the recipe, and giveaway details.

 I mentioned above that this chili comes together in just one pot.
 The one used here is a KitchenAid 4 Quart Cast Iron Pot.
 When I make soups and stews, I loooove using cast iron cookware, because the thick metal holds heat well, and helps with even cooking.
 Rarely do I have to scrape off burnt, stuck-on bits from the bottom of a cast iron pot.
 This cast iron pot by KitchenAid is particularly nice, because the lid doesn’t have a plastic knob, a part that can cause issues when placed in the oven.
 Also, the underside of the lid has ridges, and can be used a small stove top grill pan!!
 So cool!
 KitchenAid graciously provided me with two of these 4 Quart Cast Iron Pots ($229.99 value).
 One to test, and one to give away!
-Here’s how you can enter to win:
+(Giveaway has ended)

 Ok back to the chili.
 Let’s talk about the pumpkin components.
 I want to stress that this isn’t a Pumpkin Spice Chili.
 There are spices in this recipe (chile powder, red chile flake, pepper); however, no pumpkin pie spice.
 Pumpkin purée gives this chili some nice body with earthy undertones.
 Pumpkin beer adds depth of flavor and aroma.
 Made with organic pumpkin (30 pumpkins per barrel!), the Twisted Manzanita Witch’s Hair Pumpkin Ale that I used here is rich with notes of spice, vanilla and molasses.
 As the chili cooks (for just 30 minutes!), some of the beer will burn off, leaving behind all those wonderful flavors.
 Seriously, you need to give this chili a try.
 It’s so damn good.